ibabushkin/morgue-server/docs/api.md

 * Errors
   * `AuthError` if the username / API key pair isn't valid
   * `NoAccess` if the calling user isn't member of the group
-  * `NoSuchEntity` if the user to be added isn't present
+  * `NoSuchUser` if the user to be added isn't present
-  * `ÈntityAlreadyExists` if the user to be added is already a member
+  * `MemberExists` if the user to be added is already a member

 #### Upload a file
 * URI: `group/push`